spsforks/ziglang-zig-wiki/Building-Zig-on-Windows-with-Visual-Studio.md

 Please consider [donating $1/month](https://www.patreon.com/andrewrk) if you use this link to help cover cost of hosting such a large file.

+If you use this then skip down to Building Zig.

 ## Building LLVM/CLANG

 Following these build instructions should be sufficient but you can also refer to LLVM's documentation here: https://llvm.org/docs/GettingStartedVS.html